SamShekhovtsov/workshops/README.md

 16. Fill `seeds.rb` with 5 accounts for user and one admin account to login and example category with products and reviews.

 17. Make sure your project is available on Heroku with **seeds data**.

-## What disqualifies your application

-1. Tests are not passing.

-2. Website doesn't work on Heroku.

-3. Design is not finished.

-### Here are some great resources to help you with kicking off your adventure with Ruby and Rails:

-* [http://www.codeschool.com/paths/ruby](http://www.codeschool.com/paths/ruby) - free Ruby and Rails courses available at the elementary level
-* you want to be sure your Ruby basis are solid?
-Check out the Ruby Koans - [http://rubykoans.com/](http://rubykoans.com/)
-* [http://guides.rubyonrails.org/](http://guides.rubyonrails.org/) - sooner or later this one will come in handy
-* not feeling comfortable with JavaScript / jQuery?
-CodeSchool can help you with this one too - [http://www.codeschool.com/courses/try-jquery](http://www.codeschool.com/courses/try-jquery)

-## Good Luck!

-*We want all attendees at netguru workshops to have an awesome harassment-free experience.
-Read our full [code of conduct](https://github.com/netguru-training/workshops/blob/master/code_of_conduct.md) for more details.*